Like many Americans, my family and I spend a lot of time in our family room. Watching movies together, laughing through sitcoms, and spending time

 What specs are important for a projector?
 There are four types of home projectors.
 Each have their own advantages and disadvantages.
 Aside from type, you also need to consider:

 Just knowing which specs to look for is one thing.
 Knowing what they mean to you, however, is entirely different.
-Below, I explain what these important specs mean to your home theater so you can decide what the best projector for your needs may be.
-(To help, check out my article about the best home theater projectors on the market today.)
+Below, I explain what these important specs mean to your home theater so you can decide what the best projector for your needs may be, whether for gaming or taking it outside one afternoon (our guide).
+Additionally, check out my article about the best home theater projectors on the market today.

 Before I talk about the various specs, you may be wondering what value a projector has for your home theater.
 This is especially true given the advances of the modern television.